 Now, (2) is an obvious non-sequitor and would not even occur to someone without a prior religious commitment to egalitarianism.
 More to the point, however, the Rambam says the exact opposite in 1:34 (his fourth reason).

-9. (1) The Rambam says that differences in intellectual ability are sometimes a result of education or some other environmental factor.
+Delete(2) Therefore, according to the Rambam all differences in intellectual ability are the result of education or some other intellectual factor.

 I didn't write or imply that and nothing that I wrote depends on such an argument.